open-toolchain/tekton-catalog/toolchain/README.md

 * **ibmcloud-api**: the ibmcloud api (default to `https://cloud.ibm.com`)
 * **continuous-delivery-context-secret**: Name of the secret containing the continuous delivery pipeline context secrets (default to `secure-properties`)
 * **toolchain-apikey-secret-key**: field in the secret that contains the api key used to access toolchain and DOI instance (default to `toolchain-apikey`)
-* **publish-deployable-mapping-step-image**: image to use for the publish-deployable-mapping step (default to icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79) (default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79`)
+* **publish-deployable-mapping-step-image**: image to use for the publish-deployable-mapping step (default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79`)
 * **pipeline-debug**: Pipeline debug mode (default to `0`)